James Alan Fox

 regularly interviewed by the press.
 He was profiled in a

-two-part cover story in USA Today, in feature stories
+two-part cover story in USA Today, in feature stories in the

-Professor Fox often gives lectures and expert
+Professor Fox often gives lectures and expert testimony,

-and for Princess Anne of Great Britain.
+for Princess Anne of Great Britain.
 He served on President

 Clinton’s advisory committee on school shootings, and a